pulastyadas17/pharmacy-decision-support-system-azure-data-engineering/README.md

 ## Benefits of the Pharmacy Decision Support System using Azure Data Engineering Solution
 ###
-1) Improved Sales and Profitability: Leveraging sales data by location and category allows HealthPro to optimize stock and reduce waste.
+1) Improved Sales and Profitability: Leveraging sales data by location and category allows the company to optimize stock and reduce waste.
 2) Data-Driven Marketing: Targeted insights enable HealthPro to improve customer satisfaction with relevant promotions.
 3) Operational Efficiency: Automated data processing, archival, and reporting streamline pharmacy operations and reduce manual intervention.